george-hawkins/arf-drone/final-assembly.md

 GPS module (and compass) attached to mast.

+I would have liked a Coke can as a scale reference but it seems, other than Redbull sized cans, cans have been completely replaced by PET bottles (at least in Switzerland).
+And then there's the metric/imperial issue anyway - cans in Europe are 330ml while in the US they're larger at 355ml (12 US fl oz).

 As noted above in part 1 of the mast setup this was all done a bit prematurely.

 _38._